rkyzk/ecopost/README.md

 The word 'search' was recognized as slug.  changed the url from '<slug:slug>/post_detail' to 'detail/<slug:slug>' and search.html was rendered.

+when search is clicked, ideally, the page should show the seach results section instead of the top of the pages so users don't have to scroll down.

 urls.py
 '/detail/' added slash at the end and the issue was resolved.